hello-efficiency-inc/ridereceipts/README.md

 Uber Run requires Chromium to operate.
 Please download [Chromium](https://download-chromium.appspot.com/) and extract folder on your desktop.

 Uber Run works on both Mac and PC.
-Please note we built this on Mac, so it may still have some kinks to iron out on PC.
+Please note we built this on Mac, so it may still have some details to iron out on PC.

 ## Limitation